Sears, Roebuck & Co.

 Class Action Lawsuit Against Sears, Roebuck & Co.

-Summary of Pending Case: On March 31, 2008, SFMS, along with co-counsel, filed a class action complaint ("Complaint") against Sears, Roebuck & Co. ("Sears") in the United States District Court for the Northern District of Illinois, Civil Action No. 1:08-CV-01832.
+Summary of the Pending Case: On March 31, 2008, SFMS, along with co-counsel, filed a class action complaint ("Complaint") against Sears, Roebuck & Co. ("Sears") in the United States District Court for the Northern District of Illinois, Civil Action No. 1:08-CV-01832.
 The Complaint alleges that certain front-loading washing machines, including the HE2, HE2t, HE3, HE3t, HE4t, HE5t and other front-loading washers which are manufactured and sold by Sears, contain an inherent design defect that causes the machines to allegedly produce and harbor mold and mildew within the machine.
 Plaintiff brought this action on behalf of a purported class of Arizona purchasers of the front-loading washers.
 Plaintiff asserts claims for violation of the Arizona Consumer Fraud Act, Breach of Implied and Express Warranty under Arizona's Uniform Commercial Code and unjust enrichment.
 The action is pending before the Honorable Joan H. Lefkow.

 Status of Pending Case: On July 1, 2008, SFMS filed a Consoidated Amended Complaint ("CAC") on behalf of several purchasers of the front-loading washers in various states, including Arizona, Florida, Ohio, Oklahoma, Wisconsin, Colorado, and Pennsylvania.
 In the CAC, Plaintiffs included claims for violation of the Magnuson-Moss Act (breach of express on behalf of a nationwide class and breach of implied warranty on behalf of various state laws ), violation of consumer protection acts of various state, as well as claims for breach of express and implied warranty and unjust enrichment under various state laws.